acmenes/crypto/SDD.md

 ## Issues to solve

 - Unpacking error when trying to connect the database to the app using the engine.connect() function ("error: unpack requires a buffer of 4 bytes")
+  - I would like to ask some questions during our session regarding this error.
+I am wondering if it either has to do something I am doing wrong with the docker, or something I am doing wrong when connecting to the MySQL db using SQLAlchemy.
+I hope we can explore this topic today.
 - Calculating gain/loss- I created a column for gain/loss in the db.
-I know how I want to implement this feature (checking the current price of a coin against the price purchased and calculating the difference), but I am feeling blocked by my database issues at the moment.
+I know how I want to implement this feature (checking the current price of a coin against the price purchased and calculating the difference), but I am feeling blocked by my database issues at the moment in order to ensure this feature really works.
+The code for the gain/loss function is written but commented out at the moment.